-It's pretty hard to take exception to MINI's MK3 model Convertible.
+It’s pretty hard to take exception to MINI’s improved MK3 model Convertible.
 It delivers surprising space for passengers and luggage, a stylish roadway demeanour and a customisable fabric roof.
-This revised version has been usefully updated with fresh technology, smarter connectivity and an advanced dual-clutch automatic gearbox.
-As before, buyers can pick petrol, diesel and performance versions.
+This current version has been usefully updated in recent years with fresh technology, smart connectivity, standard-fit front and rear LED lights across the range, plus an advanced dual-clutch automatic gearbox.
+As before, buyers can pick three cylinder, four cylinder and JCW performance versions.

 The styling of this revised MK3 model doesn’t look all that different, but close inspection will reveal the addition of standard-fit LED front and rear lights, plus there’s now extra scope for all-important personalisation.
 When the folded fabric roof is down, it forms a wrap-around collar around the back seats, rather than disappearing completely.
 It encroaches slightly into the boot area but despite this, the luggage capacity is these days a reasonably acceptable 215-litres with the roof closed and 160-litres with it folded down.
 The roof is customisable and retracts in 18 seconds.